alkesh/vim-config/README.md

 # Vim Resources

-See my vim bookmarks on [pinboard](http://pinboard.in/u:kerryb/t:vim).
+See kerry's vim bookmarks on [pinboard](http://pinboard.in/u:kerryb/t:vim).